Containerisation using Apptainer¶

 apptainer pull docker://python:3.4.2 # (to pull a specific tag)

-The two common methods for using an Apptainer container are exec
+The two common methods for using an Apptainer container are exec and

-runs a command inside a container and then exits the container as soon as the command completes.shell
+execruns a command inside a container and then exits the container as soon as the command completes.shelllaunches a container and then attaches to its shell.

-directory size
+/scratch directory size

-directory for storing images (when they’ve not been explicitly pulled to
+Apptainer on BlueBEAR uses the /scratch directory for storing images (when they've not been explicitly pulled to

 another directory) and other container runtime data.

-varies between node-types and if container images are large then the volume can run out of space,
+The size of /scratch varies between node-types and if container images are large then the volume can run out of space,

 which can cause errors.
 Our recommendation, if you encounter such issues, is to force your job to run on an Ice Lake node